 (10) Cleats on deck

 (4) polished chrome Dorade vents with stainless steel covers

 (2) Lewmar Ocean Series 58 self-tailing electric primary winches

 Varnished teak drop-leaf table with teak drink holders above Ritchie compass

-Iverson dodger and bimini
+Iverson dodger and bimini with connector

 Stern steps/swimming platform with integral storage locker and fold down boarding ladder

 Fresh water hot and cold shower/washdown on stern steps

 Twin Lazarette lockers on aft deck